-This year, we will offer Yay Lunches on Monday through Thursday and pizza on Fridays.
+We offer Yay Lunches on Monday through Thursday and pizza on Fridays.
 Families should watch for the announcement in the Weekly Update.
 Milk orders are placed at the beginning of the school year.
 Lunches are purchased through Yay Lunch.
-IHM will receive and distribute the lunches but we do not have anything to do with ordering or paying.
+IHM will assist in receiving the lunches but we do not have anything to do with ordering or paying.